dcop7/tips_and_guides/workflow/personal_productivity_system.md

 > **When to use a Relation instead of a Select:** only when you genuinely need a two-way link (seeing the connection from both sides) or when the same value would otherwise be duplicated across three or more databases, risking them drifting out of sync.
 Outside of that, a plain Select with a filtered view gives the same value with far less setup.

+> **Select vs. Multi-select (Tags):** a Select forces every row into exactly one value from a fixed list — good for a genuine single state (Status, Stage).
+A Multi-select ("Tags") lets a row carry none, one, or several values, and new ones get added on the fly without touching a schema.
+When the items don't share a clean, exclusive category but you still want to filter across them, Tags is the looser tool for the job — it adds a filter without forcing a shape.

 ---

 ## Part 5 — The Notion structure